PhilippeR26/Starknet-WalletAccount/README.md

 > [!IMPORTANT]
 > Stars are appreciated!
+>
+## specification :

+The official Starkware specification of the wallet API is here : https://github.com/starkware-libs/starknet-specs/wallet-api/wallet_rpc.json

+The corresponding TypeScript library is here : https://github.com/starknet-io/types-js

+> [!IMPORTANT]
+> **An easier way to read Wallet API documentation I created is [here]([doc/walletAPIspec.md](https://github.com/PhilippeR26/Starknet-WalletAccount/blob/api/doc/walletAPIspec.md))**

 ### Wallet API entry points :
-The `Wallet API` tab is exposing all the low level entry points of this new API :
+The `Wallet API` tab is exposing all the low level entry points of this API :
 ![](./Images/Api.png)

 ### WalletAccount usage :
-The `WalletAccount` tab allows you to test some features of this new class of Starknet.js v6.8.
+The `WalletAccount` tab allows you to test some features of this new Starknet.js class.
 ![](./Images/WalletAccount.png)
 Let's see more in detail this WalletAccount.
 It's very similar to a Starknet.js `Account` class.
 There is anyway a huge difference : the private key is hold in a browser wallet (as ArgentX or Braavos), and any signature is managed by the wallet.